Welcome to the Department of History!

 We are a Ph.D. granting department in a Research I public university.
 That means you’ll have the opportunity to work with faculty who are among the leading research scholars in their fields, who also are deeply committed to undergraduate and graduate education.
 The graders and teaching assistants in your History courses come from our corps of graduate students, working toward the M.A. and Ph.D.
 Many go on to teach at colleges and universities across the country and around the world.
 The south pod of the 4th floor is where the graduate offices, lounge, and library is located; the whiteboard just inside the door will tell you when and where your TA can be found.

-Our central node is 415 (in the 400N pod), the departmental headquarters, where you’ll find Elena Chabolla and Dakota Hogeboom, the staff who keep everything running around here.
+Our central node is 415 (in the 400N pod), the departmental headquarters, where you’ll find Dakota Hogeboom and Adam Donaldson, the staff who keep everything running around here.
 They can help you register for classes and deal with paperwork; sometimes there are cookies!
 Dakota's office is Chávez 425.
 She organizes our annual commencement celebration, outreach events, and department communications with current majors and alumni.
-Elena works closely with graduate students as they move through the program; she is also the tsar of course scheduling!
-She does intense crunching of numbers in her 427 office.
+Adam works closely with graduate students as they move through the program; he is also the tsar of course scheduling!
+He does intense crunching of numbers in his 427 office.
 Katrina Kuxhausen is our student worker; she is a protean woman of wonder, turning her organizational skills to whatever's needed in our transition period.
-(José Garcia, our business manager, has his office in Chávez 210; he guides both History and Mexican American Studies in matters financial.)
+José Garcia, our business manager, has his office in Chávez 210A; he guides both History and Mexican American Studies in matters financial.
 Mailboxes for faculty and graduate students are in Chávez 417, if you need to drop off a paper or leave a note.
 And while you're in the node, why not sit and refresh yourself in the reception area?
-Coffee and tea fixings are in the break room, 429.
+Coffee and tea fixings are in the break room, Chávez 429.

 I'm in the node too!
 My office is on the west side of the Main Office, in Chávez 419.
 Come see me!